lsst/dp1_lsst_io/docs/products/adql_queries.rst

 ADQL is the `Astronomical Data Query Language <https://www.ivoa.net/documents/latest/ADQL.html>`_.
 The language is used by the `IVOA <https://www.ivoa.net/>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST Table Access Protocol (TAP) service.
-ADQL is based on the Structured Query Language (SQL).
+ADQL is based on the 1992 ANSI-standard dialect of Structured Query Language (SQL92).

 ..
 Important::
     If a query takes longer than expected, please :ref:`tutorials-getsupport` by asking for help in the `Rubin Community Forum <https://community.lsst.org/>`_.